 If you spend a lot of time working closely with email, AI writing assistants should be on your radar.
 They can make your emails more effective, even in the extra-challenging world of cold email campaigns.
 On top of that, you can save time that you can devote to other parts of your job.

 At the same time, even the best tools aren’t as good as a creative, experienced email pro (at least not yet…).
 So remember to use AI email assistants as a supplement to what you create yourself instead of relying on them for everything and you can combine the best that humans and machines have to offer!

 Ps.
-Stay tuned for part 2, where I’ll put a bunch of AI email writing tools to the test and analyse the cold emails they generate.
+Now check out Part 2 where I’ll put a bunch of AI email writing tools to the test and analyse the cold emails they generate.

 15 Best Sales Email Subject Lines We’ve Come Across (Updated)

 We always say that a cold email subject line is like a key to a door.
 Today, I present to you examples of attention-grabbing subject lines that will work like the right key to the right door and open up a conversation with your prospect.
 We analyzed the best sales email subject lines at Woodpecker and uncovered a really interesting thing that may help you.
 Keep on reading to find out what it is.

 4 Definitive Reasons Why Targeting Drives Cold Email Outreach

 Master the art of targeting and you're bound to unleash the full potential of your cold email campaigns.
 Here are 4 good reasons why targeting should become your core practice for cold emailing, because it influences everything from locating customers to crafting personalized messages that engage and convert.
 This is a guest post by Piotr Zaniewicz, CEO @RightHello.
 If I was to create a list of experts on lead generation, or B2B outbound sales process, Piotr and his team would definitely be in top positions.
 If you're not sure what targeting is and why you need it for your cold email campaign, make sure you don't skip this one.